Was That a Screeching Brazilian Stink Monkey?

 I have a phobia.

 A fear that creeps upon me and slowly overwhelms me.
-A fear that causes me to lay awake at night, tossing, turning, afraid to fall asleep for fear of might happen while I’m slumbering.
+A fear that causes me to lay awake at night, tossing, turning, afraid to fall asleep for fear of what might happen while I’m slumbering.

 What is this fear that has me in such a state of paranoia?